-In addition to developmental genes, a high number of Myzus DEGs related to defense and detoxification responses were differentially expressed in Myzus after acquisition of TuYV on Arabidopsis, compared to acquisition of CaMV on Arabidopsis (Table 3a,b and Supplementary Table S5).
+In addition to developmental genes, nine Myzus genes related to defense and detoxification responses were differentially expressed in Myzus after acquisition of TuYV on Arabidopsis, compared to acquisition of CaMV on Arabidopsis (Table 3a,b and Supplementary Table S5).
 For example, variable deregulations in the different conditions were observed for four genes of the UDP-glucuronosyl transferase gene family encoding detoxification enzymes (Brierley and Burchell, 1993).
 However, other genes that could be related to defense and/or detoxification were expressed at higher levels in CaMV-exposed aphids compared to aphids fed on TuYV-infected plants, such as the gene encoding the Hayan serine protease (g21180), which activates the melanization immune response to physical or septic wounding (Nam et al., 2012) and a gene encoding a histidine-rich glycoprotein (g10551).
 A gene coding for an anti-microbial peptide, repetitive proline-rich cell wall protein 2-like (g27577) (Li et al., 2012), was also expressed at higher levels in aphids fed on CaMV-infected plants than in aphids fed on TuYV-infected plants.
 A similar trend was found for the nuclear transcription factor Y subunit beta-like (g25790), which might interact with PLRV virions (DeBlasio et al., 2021) and a homolog of which belongs to the upregulated genes associated with the KEGG category “viral infectious disease” in whiteflies feeding on tomato infected with semi-persistent cucurbit yellow stunting disorder virus (genus Crinivirus, family Closteroviridae) (Kaur et al., 2019).
-Overall, we observed that different immune defense and detoxification pathways are deregulated in Myzus feeding on CaMV-infected Arabidopsis, compared to Myzus feeding on TuYV-infected Arabidopsis.
+Overall, we observed that different immune defense and detoxification pathways are affected in Myzus feeding on CaMV-infected Arabidopsis, compared to Myzus feeding on TuYV-infected Arabidopsis.
 This might be related to the different transmission modes of the two viruses.
-TuYV being circulative is expected to interact delicately with the vector and maybe even evade immune responses.
+TuYV being circulative is expected to interact intimately with the vector and maybe even evade immune responses.
 On the other hand, CaMV interaction with the vector is confined to the stylet tip.
 Therefore, CaMV might rather modulate feeding responses.
-This might be illustrated by the strong activation of saliva genes (see below) following CaMV acquisition, whereas the impact of CaMV on developmental genes was comparably lower.
-However, one needs to keep in mind that we discuss here only a subset of the most strongly deregulated genes in CaMV-exposed aphids compared to TuYV-exposed aphids.
+This might be illustrated by the strong activation of saliva genes (see below) following CaMV acquisition, whereas the impact of CaMV on developmental genes was comparably low.
+However, one needs to keep in mind that we discuss here only a subset of 90 most strongly deregulated genes in CaMV-exposed aphids compared to TuYV-exposed aphids.